arcolombo/TxDbLite/README.md

 TxDbLite is a minimalist annotation package generator, designed to extract annotations from FASTA files.
-It's not magic, just a bag of dirty tricks.
-Installation instructions are as follows:
+It relies upon some Bioconductor infrastructure and a few filthy tricks.
+Installation instructions:

 ```r
 source("http://bioconductor.org/biocLite.R")